Biogeochemical cycle

-A biogeochemical cycle (or more generally a cycle of matter) is the pathway by which a chemical substance cycles (is turned over or moves through) the biotic and the abiotic compartments of Earth.
-The biotic compartment is the biosphere and the abiotic compartments are the atmosphere, hydrosphere and lithosphere.
-There are biogeochemical cycles for chemical elements, such as for calcium, carbon, hydrogen, mercury, nitrogen, oxygen, phosphorus, selenium, iron and sulfur, as well as molecular cycles, such as for water and silica.
-There are also macroscopic cycles, such as the rock cycle, and human-induced cycles for synthetic compounds such as polychlorinated biphenyls (PCBs).
-In some cycles there are reservoirs where a substance can remain or be sequestered for a long period of time.
+There are biogeochemical cycles for many other elements, such as for oxygen, hydrogen, phosphorus, calcium, iron, sulfur, mercury and selenium.
+There are also cycles for molecules, such as water and silica.
+In addition there are macroscopic cycles such as the rock cycle, and human-induced cycles for synthetic compounds such as for polychlorinated biphenyls (PCBs).
+In some cycles there are geological reservoirs where substances can remain or be sequestered for long periods of time.